Toggle Menu

 The spirit of our students dancing, singing and yearning to go to Israel launches them into a future of connection to Israel and the Jewish people.

-Ida Crown students also develop a deep love for Israel through their classroom lessons, Hebrew language courses, special Israel programming and an Israel advocacy course.
+Ida Crown students also develop a deep love for Israel through their classroom lessons, Hebrew language courses, special Israel programming and a “Hot Topics: Israel in the News” Senior Seminar.

 Looking for more information?